kerrie-jones/hike-ireland/README.md

 - thankyou.html  No errors were returned when passing through the official [W3C validator](https://validator.w3.org)
 ### CSS
 - style.css No errors were found when passing through the official [Jigsaw validator](https://jigsaw.w3.org/css-validator/validator)
+## Bugs
+- Bug in benefits of hiking section in firefox and safari where image is covering end of text when screen is less than 600 px.
+- I fixed issue by increasing padding above image and decreasing max-width of image container in media query for screen sizes 600px and below
+- In safari the text was spilling out of container slightly fixed by changing provinces div to fit content.

 ## Unfixed Bugs
 - Too much space below image in benefits section in chrome but when I correct this the image covers some of the text in safari and firefox.
+I hope to revisit this soon.

 # Deployment
 The site was deployed to GitHub pages.\